 Health care providers are on the frontlines in the fight against the coronavirus, yet they too are susceptible to the highly contagious nature of the disease.
 Their insights into both the medicine and the symptom management of their own diagnosis gives them a unique perspective into the recovery of COVID-19.

 Dr. Ellen Long-Middleton, whom recently recovered from COVID herself, led a discussion with panelists, Dr. Julie Paul, Dr. Michael Saag and Dr. Sus Waiker on their experiences also battling this novel illness.
+The following article is an excerpt from this discussion recorded on May 6, 2020 that has been condensed and edited for clarity and accuracy.

 Dr. Waikar, can you tell us about your illness?